Aikido, the way with Aiki

-To have come to my current understanding of this Aiki has taken me more than three decades of Aikido training and practice.
-Although this Aiki can't be transmitted or taught directly, it is thanks to my teachers and their methods of training and practice, it is by letting me feel their techniques, making me think about things and making me do the actual work which has brought me here.
-Ever since I came about to realize about the existence and the functioning of this Aiki, my Aikido training is focused on refining my Aikido practice in accordance with this Aiki.
+To have come to my current understanding of the principle of non-resistance has taken me more than three decades of Aikido training and Aikido practice.
+Although this principle can't be transmitted or taught directly, it is thanks to my teachers and their methods of training and practice, it is by letting me feel their techniques, making me think about things and making me do the actual work which has brought me here.
+Ever since I came about to realize about the existence and the functioning of the principle of non-resistance, my Aikido training is focused on refining my Aikido practice in accordance with this principle.

 "O-Sensei mostly always used